Lead is Dead! (except for start batts)

 *20+ years of read world experience including many hundreds of capacity tests..

-Even at just 80% DoD the cost per Ah is far less than AGM
+Even at 100% DoD the cost per Ah is a Fraction of AGM

 This article discusses 12V (nominal) LiFePo4 Drop-in batteries for use on boats.